shanurwan/job-application-tracker-vba/README.md

 Expanded emotional support logic based on engagement patterns and motivation signals

+Slicer button that does not just change the data but also the title of each visualization to guide user on what to look for in each specific area

 This tracker isn’t just about automation : it’s about building a system that’s aware, supportive, and deeply practical for anyone navigating a tough market.

 ---